 - 1. Elutriation

-First, the excavated Amakusa porcelain stone is finely ground.
-After adding water and stirring, the mixture is moved to a precipitation tank, where pebbles and grit settle on the bottom, and the muddy water is sieved.
+Various forms of pottery and porcelain are produced in Amakusa using quality porcelain stone and potter’s clay collected locally.
+The following are the steps for producing porcelain.
+First, the mined Amakusa porcelain stone is finely ground.
+After adding water and stirring, the mixture is moved to a precipitation tank, where pebbles and grit settle on the bottom and the muddy water is sieved.
 The mixture is then moved to another tank while removing iron content with an iron remover.
-This work is called “elutriation”.
+This process is called elutriation.

 - 2. Dehydration